mattmakai/fullstackpython.com/content/pages/01-introduction/00-introduction.markdown

 programming.
 The syntax is starting to make sense.
-The first few "*ahh-ha*!" moments hit you as you learn conditional statements, `for` loops and classes while playing around with the open source libraries that make Python such an amazing language.
+The first few "*ahh-ha*!" moments hit you as you learn conditional statements, `for` loops and classes while playing around with the open source libraries that make Python such an amazing programming ecosystem.

 Now you want to take your
 [initial Python knowledge](/learning-programming.html)